karegoie/sunfish/README.md

 **Output:**
 - GFF3 format gene annotations written to stdout
 - Progress messages written to stderr
+ - Real-time output: records are flushed line-by-line to stdout; progress logs are unbuffered on stderr

 **Options:**
 - `--min-occ N` or `-m N`: Minimum occurrence k used in the validation criterion (default 1)